ambirdsall/bday-2022/index.md

 We sort of prepared for that!
 Alberta park's courts are under a roof, so rain won't spoil the fun.
 If it's really chilly, we won't be offended if your attendance is a game-time decision.

+##### *Should I bring a birthday present?*
+No thank you!
+If you really want to bring something, how about a pie everyone can share?

 ##### *I want to play but my basketball skills make Mr Magoo look like Shaq, is that a problem?*
 Not at all!
 The goal here is "casual, fun game", not "cutthroat competition", and you will not be alone.